Zheng-Lu/Grabber-Backend/README.md

 # Grabber-Backend
 ## Step 1 : Clone this repo
-## STep 2 : Just run the py file directly, and follow the given instructions
+## Step 2 : Just run the py file directly, and follow the given instructions